Papagiannopoulos/Santander_Customer_Transaction_Prediction/README.md

 #### Data Availability
 The [data](https://www.kaggle.com/competitions/santander-customer-transaction-prediction/data) provided for this competition has the same structure as the real data where Santander has available to solve this problem.

+#### Reproducibility
+After downloading the data, set your local path where you have included the data run the codes